 - First, it passes a serial input via an MCU, then uses RF to transmit the signals.

 - Hence, applying a low logic to the DATA stops the oscillator from generating the RF wave.
-Conversely, a high logic on the DATA pin enables the oscillator to produce a constant RF output carrier wave of 433MHz.
+Conversely, a high sense on the DATA pin enables the oscillator to produce a constant RF output carrier wave of 433MHz.

 433MHz receiver module working